fivam21/fivam21/README.md

 - 👋 Hi, I’m Peter @fivam21
-- 👀 I’m interested in a career in Quant Research, Discretionary Investing, and Trading
+- 👀 I’m interested in a career in Quant Research, Discretionary Investing, or Trading
 - 🌱 I’m currently learning Python and ML
 - 📫 How to reach me pmcmullan273@yahoo.com
 - 📚 What I'm currently working on (04/05/2023):